 Can You Help ?

-Surprisingly perhaps,I'm not a dedicated Herbs collector -not really much of a collector of anything to be honest.
+Surprisingly perhaps,I'm not a fanatical Herbs collector.
+In fact,I'm not really much of a collector of anything to be honest.

 Some of what I have is leftover from childhood,and some picked up subsequently just so I could include it here.
 Everything I haven't sourced myself is credited to those that have.So if you have any photos,scans or item info to add, then why not join them ?
 All help is very gratefully recd. - email address on Home Page.